Cyvid7-Darus10/Face-Mask-Detection/readme.md

 # Facemask Detection

 - Face Mask Detector using Keras, Tensorflow, MobileNet and OpenCV.
-We will also see how to apply this on a Live Video Camera.
 With further improvements these types of models could be integrated with CCTV cameras to detect and identify people without masks.

 ##  Tech/framework used
 - [OpenCV](https://opencv.org/)